Hot Stamper FAQs

 They're about as quiet as vintage LPs ever are.
 Some surface noise is always going to be audible on an old record.
 We believe we sell the quietest vintage pressings in the world, but they are certainly not silent.

-Mint Minus to Mint Minus Minus is about as quiet as any original pressing will play, and since only the right originals have any hope of sounding amazing on this album, that will most often be the playing condition of the copies we sell.
+Mint Minus Minus and maybe a bit better is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)

 Aren't Hot Stampers just original pressings?